purplesyringa/site/blog/webp-the-webpage-compression-format/index.md

 ...except it's not.
 See, the Canvas API is widely used for fingerprinting, so browsers mess up with you by adding noise to the data returned by `getImageData`.

 These modifications are slight.
-Visit [this link](https://tiansh.github.io/detect-canvas-noise/) in Firefox and see that fewer than 1% of pixels are affected.
+Visit [this link](https://tiansh.github.io/detect-canvas-noise/) in Firefox with strict tracking protection enabled and see that fewer than 1% of pixels are affected.
 In effect, this introduces typos to the HTML, which I initially thought to be genuine.

 I loathe this privacy protection technique.
 Not only does it break real use cases for no reason (WebP decoding can't be device-dependent), but it is also useless because adding predictable (!) noise increases uniqueness instead of decreasing it.